SOFTS-Raw sugar hits 3-week low, robusta coffee off 15-year high

-LONDON, May 25 (Reuters) - Raw sugar prices on ICE hit three-week lows on Wednesday as investors braced for reports of high sugar output in top producer Brazil, while robusta coffee edged away from this week's 15-year high.
+LONDON, May 25 (Reuters) - Raw sugar futures on ICE hit three-week lows on Thursday as fortnightly data from top producer Brazil showed soaring output, while robusta coffee consolidated after hitting a 15-year high this week.

 SUGAR

-* Sugar mills in Brazil likely produced 2.21 million tonnes of the sweetener in the first two weeks of May, 31.9% more than the same period last year, according to industry analysts.
+* Sugar output in Brazil's center-south hit 2.53 million tonnes in the first half of May, up 50% versus the same period a year ago, data from industry group UNICA showed.

-* Brazilian sugar industry group Unica is due to release production data on Thursday for the first half of May.
+* The figure was significantly ahead of already optimistic estimates from analysts surveyed by S&P Global Commodity Insights.

-* Brazil's Raizen RAIZ4.SA, which produces sugar and ethanol, said this year's Brazilian sugarcane harvest has been performing "better than expected".
+* A Syrian state agency has issued an international tender to purchase and import about 25,000 tonnes of raw sugar, European traders said.

 COFFEE